 PigCake says...

 The beauty of this trick is its 'no effort' nature, allowing the performer to focus on presentation and audience engagement. [...]
-He encourages magicians to focus on the experience for the audience, as the trick's simplicity allows for greater attention to detail in performance.
+The trick’s simplicity allows the magician to prioritize presentation and audience interaction, creating a more memorable experience.

 ReidFerry says...